Adilet312/AnimalShelterAPI2/README.md

 ###### By Adilet Momunaliev 02/01/2020
 #
 ## Description
-_C#/.NET project.
-Includes full CRUD functionality and successful return responses to API calls._
+_The program includes full CRUD functionality and successful returns responses to API calls.It gives Users functionalities to query animals by name, type,and arrivalDate.In addition, it was documented by using Swagger. _

 ## Setup/Installation Requirements